wso2/docs-apk/en/docs/develop-and-deploy-api/security/authentication/enable-api-security/oauth2.md

         sendTokenToUpstream: true
    ```

-Modified APK configuration content to send the OAuth2 header to backend.
+Sample APK configuration content after the modification to send the OAuth2 header to the backend is shown below.

    ```yaml
    name: "EmployeeServiceAPI"